rahul01281/contact-keeper/README.md

 # ContactKeeper

 This is a MERN Stack Contacts Manager App.
 The user can register/login to an account which will show information about the contacts they have saved.
 Each user is unique and has their own set of contacts, they can also filter/search their contacts to view specific people.
 The app implements ReactJS Context API, while using MongoDB and ExpressJS for the backend.

-It is built following Traversy Media Course on Udemy called: "React Front to Back 2019".
+It is built following Traversy Media Course on Udemy called: "React Front to Back".
 ## Usage

 Install dependencies